jeffreyiacono/multisert/README.md

 # Multisert

-buffer that handles bundling up INSERTs to increase runtime.
+Multisert is a buffer that handles bundling up INSERTs, which increases runtime performance.

 ## Installation